BY SOFO ARCHON

 3. Failure can be a good thing

 As school students, most people were in a constant fear of failure.
-Students are taught that failure is a bad thing that everybody should be scared of, and that in life we need to avoid failure by all means, as if it is some sort of an evil thing.
-But since mistakes and failure are actually what teach us right from wrong, being afraid of making mistakes could lead us to stop trying to achieve new things, and hence stunt our intellectual growth.
+Students are taught that failure is a bad thing that everybody should be scared of, and that in life we need to avoid make mistakes by all means, as if they are some sort of an evil thing.
+The reality, however, is that mistakes and failure are actually what teach us truth from fiction and right from wrong.
+Unfortunately, being brainwashed to think that failure is bad, many of us stop trying to achieve new goals in life lest we’ll fail, thus throwing away the opportunity to learn and grow.

 4. Doing nothing is not a waste of time